Steel flanges are devices used to connect pipes, valves, pumps, and other equipment

 - Alloy Steel

-These materials are chosen based on their compatibility with the fluid or gas being transported, their resistance to corrosion and high temperatures, and other factors specific to the application.
+These materials are chosen based on their compatibility with the fluid or gas being

 There are several types of steel flanges, including: